hoog poreus haar, de beste verzorging voor je krullen

 What does 'high porosity hair' mean?

-With low porosity hair, the scales are more closed — a kind of raincoat.
+For low porosity hair, these cuticles are more closed, like a raincoat.

-Because of its open structure, highly porous hair quickly absorbs moisture , but loses it just as quickly.
+Due to this open structure, high porosity hair absorbs moisture quickly, but also loses it just as quickly.
 The result?

-This can be due to genetic predisposition, but also due to heat, chemical treatments, bleaching or sun damage .
+This can be due to genetics, but also to heat, chemical treatments, decolorization, or sun damage.

 How do you know if you have high porosity hair?

-- Your hair absorbs products like a sponge , but dries out quickly.
+• Your hair soaks up products like a sponge, but dries out quickly.

-- You often have fluff , especially in humid weather.
+• You often have frizz, especially in humid weather.

-- Your hair tangles quickly and feels rough or straw-like.
+• Your hair tangles easily and feels rough or straw-like.

-- Your curls quickly fall out or lose their shine.
+• Your curls quickly fall flat or lose their shine.

-- Color takes quickly , but also fades very quickly.
+• Color takes quickly, but also fades super fast.

 A common saying there is:

-“High porosity hair is only temporary, after that it will naturally become medium.”
+"High porosity hair is only temporary; it will eventually become medium."

-You can even be born with highly porous hair .
-That's simply how your hair cuticles are naturally constructed.
+You can even be born with high porosity hair.
+That's just how your hair cuticles are naturally structured.

-But that does not mean that the porosity itself changes structurally.
+But that doesn't mean the porosity itself structurally changes.

-So if someone in a group tells you that after three weeks of deep conditioning, you've suddenly become "medium porous"... smile, nod politely, and carry on with your routine.
+So if someone in a group says you've suddenly become 'medium porosity' after three weeks of deep conditioning... smile, nod politely, and continue with your own routine.

 The right styling approach for high porosity hair

-This is all about retaining moisture .
+Here, it's all about retaining moisture.
 You want to hydrate, seal, and protect.

 1. Always work on wet hair.

-Your hair cuticles are open, so this is the time to let moisture in — and then seal it in with the right products.
+Your hair cuticles are open, so this is the perfect moment to let moisture in and then seal it with the right products.

 2. Use the LOC or LCO method.

-That stands for Leave-in / Oil / Cream or the other way around, depending on what your hair likes.
+That stands for Leave-in / Oil / Cream or vice versa, depending on what your hair prefers.

-- then an oil to seal in the moisture,
+• then an oil to lock in the moisture,

-3. Avoid heat — blow-dry with a diffuser on medium heat, or if you're using the Hoover Technique, it can be set to a high temperature.
+3. Avoid heat, blow-dry with a diffuser on medium heat or, if you're using the hover technique, at a high temperature.

-High temperatures close to your hair = even more opened scales = even more moisture loss.
+High temperature close to your hair = even more open cuticles = even more moisture loss.

-Use the Smart Clean Shampoo – it removes buildup and hard water residue, but is gentle enough to preserve your natural oils.
+Use the Smart Clean Shampoo – this removes buildup and hard water residues, but is mild enough to preserve your natural oils.

 → Ideal for cleaning your hair without making it even more porous.